 Coworkers can be a huge source of distraction - even when we don't like the person doing the interrupting.
 It is important to set boundaries with coworkers, the same as you do for children, dogs, and in your personal relationships.

-To tune out annoyingly loud coworkers and cubicle neighbors, try wearing earplugs or noise canceling/reduction headphones.
+To tune out annoyingly loud coworkers and cubicle neighbors, try wearing earplugs or noise-canceling/reduction headphones.
 If you are allowed to listen to music at work - even better.
-If someone asks you why, it is a perfect opportunity to say you don't like listening to other peoples' music, or overhearing conversations and phone calls of others.
+If someone asks you why, it is a perfect opportunity to say you don't like listening to other peoples' music or overhearing the conversations and phone calls of others.

 Best line for responding to annoying coworkers who interrupt you with a personal crisis (or latest gossip): "I'm really busy right now but I'll get back to you when things calm down."